isabellahu77/Isabella_BSE_Portfolio/index.md

 - when switch on, motor turns on which causes arm to turn and turns off switch
 - struggled with soldering at first, acrylic panels were off center and brittle

+## Components:
+- set of switches
+- PCB board
+- motor
+- LED: turns on and shines red when box is opened / switch is turned on

 ## Challenges Faced
 - putting together box, sanding down pieces and replacing them
-- soldering on circuit board (PCB)
+- soldering on circuit board (PCB), did not heat up wires enough

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ec8RczE3qd8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>